-Course units from Biology can be counted as 100 level course units under Botany.
-Course units from either Biology or Biology can similarly be considered for Zoology.
+Course units from either Biology or Biology can be counted as 100 level course units under Botany or Zoology.
 Specified course units from Botany, Molecular Biology & Biotechnology, and Zoology can be counted as 200 level course units for selection to the Special Degree in Biology.

-13. REMOVAL/WITHDRAWAL FROM THE HONORS DEGREE PROGRAMME
+13. WITHDRAWAL FROM THE B.Sc.
+Hons.
+DEGREE PROGRAMME